 Further down Christina Street, you will come across The Tin Fiddler brewpub, just a few minutes in on the right.
 Split into two rooms the space has an industrial mixed with vintage decor, an old piano used as the back bar, and a long menu with a wealth of options for beers, cocktails, and food.
 The pub has been only open since 2019 but has quickly become a local favourite.
-Here people come to dine, celebrate, and listen to live music – yes, on a weekend there just might be a live band.
+Here people come to dine, celebrate, and listen to live music.
 The Tin Fiddler is open for brunch.

 Appetizers start at $8, cocktails at $11

 For a nightcap or really any other time, there is also the Refined Fool Brewing Company.
-A hip, and dingy in the best way possible space (as one would expect from a small brewery) RFBC is a fun spot for an extended hangout or a drop by alike.
+Hip, and dingy in the best way possible space (as one would expect from a small brewery).
+RFBC is a fun spot for an extended hangout or a drop-by alike.
 The brewery has grown over the last few years and has multiple locations but the one in Downtown Sarnia is called the “Little Fool,” it is their original production space, turned pub, and bottle shop.
 The taproom also hosts special events like trivia nights, burger bingo, and other special events.

 Where to stay: The Insignia Hotel